 General.
 As part of a continual planning process, LES reviews its load and resources and participates in statewide and regional planning efforts to determine the most economical way to meet the needs of its customers.
 LES utilizes an integrated resource planning methodology to evaluate demand side management ("DSM"), purchases and construction alternatives.
-LES is expecting to meet its future resource needs with a mix of alternatives which may include DSM, purchases from market participants, participation in regional renewable energy projects, and potentially the participation in a regional base load resource.
+LES is expecting to meet its future resource needs with a mix of alternatives which may include DSM, purchases from market participants, additional local generation, participation in regional renewable energy projects, and potentially the participation in a regional base load resource.
+Based on current projections for resource needs, LES anticipates that additional base load resources will not be needed until 2030.